csc690-sp19/csc690-FinalProject/README.md

 * [x] User can use GPS to get the route to the desired spot
 * [x] User can add spot to the bookmark

+## Loading project from the terminal
+To run the project, go to the csc690-finalproject folder and type the following:pod install then open csc690-TravelApp.xcworkspace

 ## Basic wire-frames